NishanthSpShetty/lignum/laundrylist.md

   - [X] Send message to and read from the topic.
   - [X] Create topic if doesnt not exist when the first message is published.
   - [X] Each topic has a separate offset conter.
-  - [ ] send the message to leader for replication in case follower receives the message. [not sure if required]
+  - [ ] send the message to leader for replication in case follower receives the message. [not in scope]
   - [X] When message received by leader, it should be replicated to all healthy follower node.
   - [X] Can read from any node.
-  - [ ] Message is persisted by each node.
+  - [X] Message is persisted by each node.
+  - [X] WAL replication